SmithB/surfaceChange/README.md

 \>> python3 \<pathto\>/ATL14_write2nc.py @\<pathto\>/input_args.txt

-### Description of the arguments listed in the input_args.txt
+### Description of the arguments listed in the input_args.txt that are used for writing netCDF files

+-b        base path to height and surface change data files.
+This is also where the output file will be written.
-The data files to be converted are in hdf5 format.
-The heights for the ATL14 product are in z0.h5.
-The surface change values for the ATL15 product are in several files, with name starting with dz and can include resolution and time lag.
-These files are to be found in the path in the -b argument.
+These are the hdf5 files to be converted netCDF.
+This directory should contain z0.h5 for ATL14 product.
+The surface change values for the ATL15 product are in several files, with names starting with dz and which can include resolution and time lag in the filename.

+-tiles    path to center tile files

+-list11   path to ATL11 files used to make the data files in -b.
+The ATL11 filenames are included in the metadata.

+--region  two character abbreviation for region name.
+Used to determine gridding projection parameters and part of output file name
+--cycles  four digit integer indicating beginning cycle and ending cycle --Release three digit integer indicating release of ATL11 data --version two digit integer indicating version of software (?)